ArnabPushilal/SpotifyPopularityPrediction/README.md

 ## Data Collection
 I collected the data using the spotipy library built around the spotify API

-I intially queried the song's by year ( 2000 was the limit per year ) & maximum items returned per call was 50, but you could offset the index of the first result which;;l.
+I intially queried the song's by year  & maximum items returned per call was 50, but you could offset the index of the first result which helps you get more than 50( This allowed a max of 2000 per year) .
 To make the data base large enough I collected samples from 1980 - 2020 ( ~80000 data points).The other function I defined was to collect audio features by spotify for each track based on the track id.

 * https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/ ( end point for audio features )
 * https://spotipy.readthedocs.io/en/2.14.0/ ( spotipy library )